 This verb comes up so often in French that you should be surprised if you don’t hear it.
 As such, we strongly recommend that you get familiar with the conjugation of prendre.
-Unfortunately, the verb can be a bit irregular.
+Unfortunately, tthis irregular verb can be a bit difficult.
 Thankfully, this article is here to make sure that you have a full understanding of it.

 To start, let’s have an overview of the entire prendre conjugation for le présent (the present tense).
-The good news is that prendre is more regular than some of the other more common verbs in French.
-Thankfully, it is more consistent than either the conjugation of être or avoir.
+Thankfully, it is more consistent than both the conjugations of être and avoir.
 That being said, prendre is a verb you absolutely must know as it’s one of the most commonly used in the language.

 Je prends un raccourci

 ‘I’m taking a shortcut’

 Est-ce que tu prends un jour de congé ?